timmolderez/classy-structs/README.md

 ```

 When listing multiple superclasses, the order of these superclasses matters: if there are multiple superclasses that define the same field or method, the first one wins.

+Finally, as class instances are just structs, you can also use a struct (that wasn't defined using `defclass`) as a superclass.
+This may come in useful whenever you'd like to extend structs from existing Elixir code.

 ### <a id="calls"></a>Static and dynamic method calls